Automate responses to Security Center triggers

 To view the raw event schemas of the security alerts or recommendations events passed to the Logic App instance, visit the Workflow automation data types schemas.
 This can be useful in cases where you are not using Security Center's built-in Logic App connectors mentioned above, but instead are using Logic App's generic HTTP connector - you could use the event JSON schema to manually parse it as you see fit.

-For other related material, see the following articles:
+For related material, see: